satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 preview consisting of a limited and expedited review process preceding a full and open review.

+.. meritocracy -> different roles: mediator, able to change status of article, only able to comment, etc...

 \*Software review example:\*

 The software development community (Google, ITK, etc) relies on